Introduction

 pip install "opentine[openai]"

-pip install "opentine[all]"
+pip install "opentine[google]"

 Quick Start